markd2/MarkDnD/ThirdAdventure/ruins-ground-floor.md

   - The orb has a B5-Shadows type attack.
 That's what the filligree on the wall is
   - Basically a tiger with a ranged attack.
 DC 15 DEX save

+* +5 attack
+* 1d6 + 2 damage claw
+* 1d6 + 2 damage shadow raw
+* pounce attack - DC 15 STR or DEX save or be knocked prone
+* AC 14
+* HP 70

 ### 10 - Engineering Room

 * Not locked
 * Strange tools.
 Switches and controls on the wall
 * A familiar, but much smaller, power chamber on the wall.
-No crystal, just a fine red powder
+No crystal, just a fine red powder, 1/2" layer

 ## G2 - Kobold Korridor